 Meloni Probes Moxley's Unsolved Murder

-22 years after Martha Moxley (Maggie Grace - The Twilight Saga: Breaking Dawn - Part 2) is discovered murdered in the well to do Belle Haven, Greenwich, Connecticut former LA detective Mark Fuhrman (Christopher Meloni - Runaway Bride), the man who became notorious for perjury during the O.J.
+22 years after Martha Moxley (Maggie Grace - The Twilight Saga: Breaking Dawn - Part 2) is discovered murdered in the well to do community of Belle Haven, Greenwich, Connecticut former LA detective Mark Fuhrman (Christopher Meloni - Runaway Bride), the man who became notorious for perjury during the O.J.
 Simpson trial, is investigating the unsolved murder for a new book.
-But he finds his investigations blocked not only due to his notoriety but also the locals of Belle Haven who even 22 years after Martha's murder try to ignore what happened.
+But he finds his investigations blocked not only due to his notoriety but also by the locals of Belle Haven who even 22 years after Martha's murder try to ignore what happened.
 But with the aid of retired detective Steve Carroll (Robert Forster - Mulholland Drive), who was in charge of the real investigation, they revisit the crime scene and piece together what happened and who the murderer was.

-So as already mentioned "Murder in Greenwich" is based upon a true story of not just the murder of Martha Moxley but also Mark Fuhrman's investigations 22 years later.
-And this makes a huge difference because whilst over the years there have been movies which have explored unsolved crimes, delivering their own viewpoint of what may have happened we actually get a dramatisation of his investigation, the investigation which lead to the conviction of the killer over a quarter of a century later.
+So "Murder in Greenwich" is based upon a true story of not just the murder of Martha Moxley but also Mark Fuhrman's investigations 22 years later.
+And this makes a huge difference because whilst over the years there have been movies which have explored unsolved crimes, delivering their own viewpoint of what may have happened we actually get a dramatisation of an investigation, the investigation which lead to the conviction of the killer over a quarter of a century later.
 It makes it far more interesting when you have these true stories going on and you really want to know how Mark managed to solve a crime which had remained a mystery for over 22 years.

 But whilst this makes "Murder in Greenwich" interesting it is sadly not used to its full potential.
 It's understandable that for part of the movie we will have Mark and his partners working their way through the evidence from the original investigation and in doing so this nicely establishes what happened and what the police thought had happened.
 It also highlights the issues of the murder with the Skakel family being involved who were connected to the Kennedy family.
-But sadly it does two things wrong, it not only makes it plainly obvious who Mark will suspect of the murder early on but spends so long going through the old evidence that when he suddenly comes to a conclusion it not only feels tagged on but almost feels plucked out of the air.
+But sadly it does two things wrong, it not only makes it plainly obvious who Mark will suspect of the murder but spends so long going through the old evidence that when he suddenly comes to a conclusion it not only feels tagged on but almost feels plucked out of the air.
 Maybe that was the case, maybe everything did suddenly drop into place for him to come to his conclusion in real life but it feels too easy that all of a sudden he worked out what exactly happened the night Martha Moxley was murdered.

 And sadly that isn't the only issue because we also have a narration from Martha as she takes us from the present to the past as we have flashbacks to what life was like back in the 70s.
 It sort of works when it sets about establishing what Martha's friendships were to various people back then but when it merges with the present it seems too fantasy like.
 It almost makes the character of Mark a man with special powers who can see into the past and it comes off a bit cheesy.